enmanuelduran/enmascript/content/articles/2019-07-15-efficient-behavioral-tracking-in-javascript-applications.md

 }
 ```

-In this way all click tracked elements will pass over the click handler and we will identify them by using a custom id passed through the dataset property.
-A good example of companies using this approach is Google on [google tag manager](https://tagmanager.google.com/) where you can define custom classes or data properties to be tracked and send information to _Google Analytics_.
+In this way, all click tracked elements pass over the click handler and we are able to identify them by using a custom id passed through the dataset property.
+An excellent example of companies using this approach is Google on [google tag manager](https://tagmanager.google.com/) where you can define custom classes or data properties to be tracked and send information to _Google Analytics_.
 I consider this approach  to be the best of the ones mentioned so far since you can apply this same pattern for other types of events like scroll events, it is not limited to clicks.

 ### Pros
 - **Custom implementation**.
 Made for the specific needs of the company.
 - **Scalability.** A single script is in charge of the tracking so the other scripts remain untouched.
-- **Single Responsibility**.
-It is preserved because the tracking functionality is in a dedicated module.
+- **Single Responsibility**, it is preserved because the tracking functionality is in a dedicated module.

 ###  Cons
-- **Constraints are present.** Since this approach consist on tracking elements from the DOM not all the cases will be covered, you will find out that especial functionalities will still need to be tracked on its core code,  this means that in especial ocassions you will have to import the tracking module and decide which approach you want to take [In module tracking](#in-module-tracking) or [extended approach](#isolating-tracked-methods-by-extending-its-original-definition)
+- **Constraints are present.** Since this approach consist on tracking elements from the DOM, it wont be possible to cover all the cases, you will find out that especial functionalities still need to be tracked on its core code,  this means that in especial ocassions you will have to import the tracking module and decide which approach you want to take [In module tracking](#in-module-tracking) or [extended approach](#isolating-tracked-methods-by-extending-its-original-definition).

 ## Tracking asynchronous requests
-Generally you find yourself needing to track a form submission or a login event, for many reasons is not efficient to add the tracking to the button that submits the information (The login could fail or the form request could return an error) which means we would be tracking data incorrectly.
+Generally, you find yourself needing to track a form submission or a login event, for many reasons is not efficient to add the tracking to the button that submits the information (The login could fail, or the form request could return an error) which means we would be tracking data incorrectly.

-For this you could simply use the [In module tracking](#in-module-tracking) approach by adding the tracking function to the `200` response, this would be fine but you will endup with multiple conditions for each request needed to be tracked.
+For this, you could use the [In module tracking](#in-module-tracking) approach by adding the tracking function to the `200` response, this would be fine but we would endup with multiple conditions for each request needed to be tracked.

-let's say you have a centralized Http client that you use for all asynchronous request (which will almost always be the case), this client returns a promise so that you can execute some code per module, then we get assigned some tracking requirements as follow:
+let's say you have a centralized HTTP client that you use for all asynchronous request (which will almost always be the case); this client returns a promise so that you can execute some code per module, then we get assigned some tracking requirements as follow:

 <mark>We would like to track the following events to get some meaningful information about our users and to learn how we can improve their experience on the platform:</mark>